iechor/docs/content/guides/walkthroughs/multi-container-apps.md

 ## Summary

-In this walkthrough, you ran a multi-container application with Docker Compose.
+In this walkthrough, you ran a multi-container application with iEchor Compose.
 You also learned how to develop in containers and how to delete the application stack along with all of the data.

 Related information:

-- Deep dive into the [Docker Compose manual](../../compose/_index.md)
+- Deep dive into the [iEchor Compose manual](../../compose/_index.md)
-- Reference Compose commands in the [Docker Compose CLI reference](../../compose/reference/_index.md)
+- Reference Compose commands in the [iEchor Compose CLI reference](../../compose/reference/_index.md)
-- Explore samples in the [Awesome Compose GitHub repository](https://github.com/docker/awesome-compose)
+- Explore samples in the [Awesome Compose GitHub repository](https://github.com/iechor/awesome-compose)
 - Learn how to implement Compose Watch for your projects in [Use Compose Watch](../../compose/file-watch.md)

 ## Next steps